AikidoSec/firewall-node/docs/express.md

 ## Preventing prototype pollution

-Aikido firewall can also protect your application against prototype pollution attacks.
+Zen can also protect your application against prototype pollution attacks.

 Read [Protect against prototype pollution](./prototype-pollution.md) to learn how to set it up.